-It is the responsibility of the governing body to ensure adequate arrangements are made for insurance against risks arising from the exercise of the community facilities power, taking professional advice as necessary.
+- 13.18 It is the responsibility of the governing body to ensure adequate arrangements are made for insurance against risks arising from the exercise of the community facilities power, taking professional advice as necessary.
 Such insurance should not be funded from the school budget share.
-The school should seek the authority's advice before finalising any insurance arrangement for community facility.
-The authority may undertake its own assessment of the insurance arrangements made by a school in respect of community facilities, and if it judges those arrangements to be inadequate, decide itself and charge the resultant cost to the school.
+The school should seek the authority's advice before finalising any insurance arrangement for community facilities. - 13.19 The authority may undertake its own assessment of the insurance arrangements made by a school in respect of community facilities, and if it judges those arrangements to be inadequate, make arrangements itself and charge the resultant cost to the school.
 Such costs could not be charged to the school's budget share.

-Such a provision is necessary for the local authority to protect itself against possible third-party claims.
+Such a provision is necessary in order for the local authority to protect itself against possible third party claims.